stanislaw/SoftwareDesignHeuristics/README.md

 acquisition and release.
 However, applying RAII to business logic can lead to significant problems:

-- Reduced Flexibility: RAII assumes that actions are tied directly to scope, but business workflows may need to defer, combine, or otherwise manage actions independently of object lifetimes.
+- Reduced flexibility: RAII assumes that actions are tied directly to scope, but business workflows may need to defer, combine, or otherwise manage actions independently of object lifetimes.

-- Lack of Transaction Control: Business operations often involve external systems, validation, or rollback mechanisms that require precise control.
+- Lack of transaction control: Business operations often involve external systems, validation, or rollback mechanisms that require precise control.
   RAII hides these processes behind object lifecycle management, making it harder to handle errors or maintain consistency.

-- Unintended Side Effects: Business logic often involves workflows with complex rules and dependencies.
+- Unintended side effects: Business logic often involves workflows with complex rules and dependencies.
 Tying actions like adding or removing data to the lifecycle of objects can cause unexpected behaviors if those objects are destroyed prematurely or unintentionally.

-- Debugging Challenges: When business actions are implicitly triggered by object lifetimes, it becomes harder to trace when and why specific operations occur.
+- Debugging challenges: When business actions are implicitly triggered by object lifetimes, it becomes harder to trace when and why specific operations occur.
 This lack of clarity can lead to subtle bugs that are difficult to identify and fix.